project-origin/registry/doc/architecture.md

 # Architecture

-This file contains the run though of the suggested architecture for the registry.
+This file contains the run though of the latest suggested architecture for the registry.

 ## Container diagram